EFTEC/StateMachineOne/README.md

 ## Version

+* 2.9.2 2020-09-29 saveDbJob() updated the primary key field.
+Now, it skips to update it.
 * 2.9.1 2020-09-22 cacheMachine() now works correctly.
 * 2.9 2020-09-20 The flags are visualized differently.
 Also the serialization of text_job now use serialize instead of JSON.
 Previous jobs must be flushed, you can flush with $stateMachine->createDbTable(false);